 Tenchi Muyo RPG is a strategy/RPG by Banpresto; released in 1995 in Japan for the Super Nintendo.
 The game carries the same humor and sci-fi action that we all love from the Tenchi Muyo anime.
 It has everything from Aeka and Ryoko's constant bickering to Ryo-ohki's obsession with carrots.
-With the exception of Kiyone, all the main characters are included.
+Except for Kiyone, all the main characters are included.
 The storyline and enemies are unique only to this game.
 The unofficial English translation was completed by fans for fans, thanks to LNK Translations (more info below).
 This means the only way you can play the English version of this game is through SNES emulaton on your computer.
 An English SNES cart does not exist, so please stop e-mailing me where to find one!

 • LNK's Translation